ErikFontanel/portfolio/content/index.md

   alias: projects
 bodyClass: index
 title: Freelance product designer and front-end developer with over 10 years of experience working on the internet
-subtitle: Currently available for new collaborations
+subtitle: Currently available for new projects
 ---